Skimmeroni/Appunti/AI4ST/Statistica4AI/Descriptive Statistics/Introduction/Introduction.typ

 A statistical enquiry will typically focus on a well-defined collection of objects, a *population*.
 A population can be constituted by a finite or infinite number of objects.
 Each object in the population possesses many features, which may or may not be of interest.

 Any feature whose value can change from object to object in the population and that is relevant with respect to the statistical enquiry is called a *variable*.
+Variables are generally denoted with uppercase letters.
+For a variable $X$, the set $D(X)$ that contains all possible values that $X$ can take is called the *support* of $X$.

 When the value of all variables is known for all objects in the population, this is referred to as *census*.
 In most situations, a census is impossible